 Just like with exercise, everybody responds differently to different types of food.
 Some people swear by cutting out certain foods but you have to figure out if this is optimal for you.
 Others get into the current keto-hype but you have to figure out if this is optimal for you.
 Figuring out if something is optimal for you is referring to the availability of certain food types at the place you live but especially how well you react to certain foods.
 One best way to test this is, for instance, to cut out a certain type of food from your diet for 30 days.
 I, for instance, did this with bread.
 The moment I ate bread after these 30 days, I started feeling bloated and it had a noticeable effect on my digestion.
 That was a clear indication that my body does not respond that well on bread.

 What to Do

-So what is the best nutritional advice?
+So, what is the best nutritional advice?
 The best way to approach nutrition is to try what works for you and keep track on the differences you notice in your body and weight.
-It starts with keeping an eye on (or even track) the calories and macros you take in, which creates more awareness about your nutrition.
+It starts with keeping an eye on (or even tracking) the calories and macros you take in, which creates more awareness about your nutrition.
 Besides that, you will notice that you feel better when you cut out certain foods.
-You just have to discover what works for you, what makes you feel better and what helps you to reach your goals.
+You just have to discover what works for you, what makes you feel better and what helps you reach your goals.
 If you need any help and guidance with that, feel free to get in touch.